 After field work is completed, the data forms and photos should be uploaded to the google drive.
-If you have any questions regarding surveys or data collection, email Mark Kulp at mkulp@uno.edu.

 Forms can be photographed with a cell phone and sent as a picture in JPEG or PDF format.
 This can be done through document scanner smart-phone applications or traditional scanners.
 Photographic images should not exceed 1 MB each.